raspberrypilearning/hows-your-day/en/step_3.md

 In your `gesture`{:class='microbitinput'} block, add an instruction to tell the user to press the A+B button.

-This will begin the response activity and log their mood (optional).
+This will begin the response .

 [[[microbit-text]]]